AndrzejKrzywda00/VirtusLab-Internship/README.md

 Of course methods are readonly.

 ---
-the receipt API:
+Receipt API:

 > * GET /recepit

 Returns generated receipt data.

 ---
 This API mimics the behavior of most online stores.
 Testing was conducted with use of Insomnia.
+Starting class is src.main.java.Application.